laidav/hubfx/packages/hubfx/README.md

   - async validation on value update should set validating to true in reducer - IN PROGRESS

-    - async validation state needs to be a dictionary, so the entire "validating" field can be derived by each async validator
+    - async validation state needs to be a dictionary, so the entire "validating" field can be derived by each async validator - DONE

-    - update abstract control interface to include dictionary for asyncvalidation state
+    - update abstract control interface to include dictionary for asyncvalidation state - DONE

-    - update build control state to include empty dictionary (or with the keys)
+    - update build control state to include empty dictionary (or with the keys) - DONE

   - update sync validate so that valid status should be false if there are any controls or child controls validating

+  - update forms reducer to check handleAsyncValidate and syncValidate together

   - on validation success
     - set validation key to false